eyang2020/Super-Awesome-Chat-App/README.md

 This class was used frequently in the operation of the client/server and ChatDriver so it was tested with an operating client/server to test the actual functionality.
 There was also a testing done to make sure the class exists and the methods exist with correct return types.

+Methods:

+main: creates a new instance of the Client class, passing it the address of the server and its respective port.
+Also invokes the EDT thread to prevent deadlock.

 ## Server Class

 Class Description: